magento/knowledge-base/docs/guides/metadata-validation.md

 Article content...
 ```

-## Common validation errors and how to avoid them
+## Common validation errors and how to avoid/fix them

-There are various types of metadata validation errors that can occur.
-Here are some examples and how to fix them.
+The following are some of the most common scenarios where data validation errors occur.

-### Colon
+### Colon in metadata

-A validation error will occur if the title or labels has colon(s).
+A validation error will occur if either the title or labels or both have colon(s).

 **Example:**